brynhayder/brynhayder.github.io/index.md

 [My work in the news]({{ site.url }}/press)

-_Note: I prefer my Arabic name Hayder, but prior to 2024 I used my my Welsh name, Bryn._
+_Note: I prefer my Arabic name Hayder, but prior to 2024 I used my Welsh name, Bryn._

 ## Publications and Preprints
 - Symmetry and Generalisation in Machine Learning.